SM-APCS/Elevens-18AkbarA/README.md

 <h2>Abdullah Akbar's version<h2>

-Runnable code for the activities is in the <b>Elevens/src/elevens</b> folder.
+Runnable code for the activities is in the <a href="https://github.com/SM-APCS/Elevens-18AkbarA/tree/master/Elevens/src/elevens"><b>Elevens/src/elevens</b></a> folder.

-Activity answers are in the <b>ActivityAnswers</b> folder.
+Activity answers are in the <a href="https://github.com/SM-APCS/Elevens-18AkbarA/blob/master/ActivityAnswers/"><b>ActivityAnswers</b></a> folder.